 - Minister of Education discusses K-12 restart plan – May 15

 - BC’s Restart Plan Including BC school news – May 6

-- More online resources for mental health – April 17
+- Mental health resources for children – April 17

 - FAQs for Continuity of Learning K-12 – April 1

 *Given the complex and rapidly evolving situation, we encourage you to visit Vancouver Coastal Health for the most detailed and up to date information on COVID-19 in B.C.

 For online distance learning resources with helpful education learning links, view WWS’s Fun Links & Resources for Parents

 For specific details on WWS E-learning or distance learning plans and links, view WWS’ E-learning Updates